uberflip/interview-eng-ii/README.md

 ## Setting up a Framework

 You may choose which framework you wish to use to accomplish your tasks.
+We have prepared an install script for one framework, Laravel, but you may choose any framework to accomplish your tasks.
 Please follow the instructions below to install the framework of your choice.

 1. Clone this repo to your own Github account
 2. Start a Gitpod workspace from your copy of the repo (prepend [https://gitpod.io#](https://gitpod.io#) to the Github URL)
-3. Continue with your preferred framework
+3. Continue with Laravel or install your preferred framework

 ### [Laravel](https://laravel.com)